danielsky81/First_milestone/README.md

 - As a user _B_, I want to watch Videos of real estate so that I can verify the service.
 - As a user _C_, I want to see Interactive Panoramic view of real estate so that I can verify the service.
 - As a user _D_, I want to see Aerial view of real estate so that I can verify the service.
-- As a user _E_, I want to go through all available services so that I can choose the one that fulfill my needs.
+- As a user _E_, I want to go through all available services so that I can choose the one that fulfil my needs.
 - As a user _F_, I want to book a service so that I can have my listing advertised asap.
 - As a user _G_, I want to get in touch with the business owner whether by phone or email so that I can discuss the services.
 - As a user _H_, I want to see some testimonials so that I can verify the quality of the service.
-- As a user _I_, I want to read description and understand all available services so that I can choose the one that fulfill my needs.
+- As a user _I_, I want to read description and understand all available services so that I can choose the one that fulfil my needs.

 **User Stories (Business Owner)**: